When I started enjoying winter activities here in Colorado, I went through many iterations of a shell.

-For winter though?
+For winter, though?
 It is perfect.
 Just enough to keep off the fierce winter winds and the light, fluffy snow.
-In very cold weather, it is enough to keep me warm while I am moving without overheating.
+In frigid weather, it is enough to keep me warm while I am moving without overheating.

 And, I emphasize again, it is a windbreaker I use and not a windshirt.

 What’s the difference?
 About fifty dollars or more difference because it is sold at outdoor stores. 😉